zavierand/steam-bot/README.md

 However, as of now - the bot only finds games that are on sale if you play on PC.
 I want to integrate sales from other stores too such as the PSN store and the Xbox Market next.
 I also want to get the sort function to work!

+# Website
+Currently, there is no website for the bot `):`!
+But, eventually there will be!
+If you are interested in my work though, you can find check my [GitHub Proile](https://github.com/zavierand) and my [portfolio website]() for more projects!

+Also reach out to me if you have any questions regarding the bot or if you would like to talk about a project!

 # Demo
 No demo yet - lol; since the bot is still in developement.
 Demo section will be updated when the bot is deployed and released.